Moopers at the starting line. Photo by Vertumnus. Click to enlarge!

 Read more »

 Hey there sports fans, MOOP maniacs and line sweepers extraordinaire!
-The Hun here, reporting from Gerlach where the DPW Playa Restoration team is in fine form.
+The Hun here, reporting from Gerlach where the Playa Restoration season is coming to a nail-biting finish.
+The BLM is in town, and we’ve scheduled our site inspection for tomorrow morning.
+Will the weather hold?
+Will the playa be passable?
+Will Burning Man happen next year?
+It all comes down to tomorrow!

 Read more »